w3c/webappsec/specs/subresourceintegrity/spec.markdown

 [Modifications to Fetch][].

 On a failed integrity check, an <code>error</code> event is thrown.
-Developers wishing to provide a canonical fallback resource (e.g. a resource not served from a CDN, perhaps from a secondary, trusted, but slower source) can catch this
+Developers wishing to provide a canonical fallback resource (e.g., a resource not served from a CDN, perhaps from a secondary, trusted, but slower source) can catch this
 <code>error</code> event and provide an appropriate handler to replace the
 failed resource with a different one.